 Two movements unite

 For the last 50 years Earthship Biotecture, lead by Architect Michael Reynolds, has been a pioneer in eco-construction, building off-grid homes with natural and recycled materials.
 Their projects include disaster relief and humanitarian builds around the world.
 Today Earthships are tried and tested models for autonomous and sustainable living.
-They address six basic human needs: comfortable shelter, renewable energy (solar/wind/water), sewage treatment, using recycled materials, water harvesting, and food production.
+They address six basic human needs: comfortable shelter, renewable energy (solar/wind), sewage treatment, using recycled materials, water harvesting, and food production.
 These off the grid homes have been built in many extreme and diverse climates.
 Earthships have evolved through many models, and as a result their designs and systems have gradually become more practical, affordable and efficient.
 Earthships provide energy-independent living systems that not only cover all the comforts of a conventional home, but also create a positive and regenerative environmental footprint.

 FabLabs are digital workshops for innovation and invention, providing stimulus for local entrepreneurship thanks to a suite of rapid prototyping machines, tools and software that allow people to design, invent and develop (almost) anything.
 They are also the educational outreach of MIT’s Center for Bits and Atoms (CBA), an extension of its research into digital fabrication and computation.
 FabLabs have grown to become influential platforms for learning, invention and collaboration.
 To be a FabLab means connecting to a global community of learners, educators, makers and innovators; an international knowledge network that spans 30 countries and 24 time zones.
 Because all FabLabs share common tools and processes, the program is a globally distributed platform for digital fabrication and open source technology.
 They are also pushing for a more sustainable model of manufacturing, democratising productive power towards a more circular and responsible economic model.

 Fabships are off-grid workshops that empower communities to grow their own productive power through energy efficient fabrication.
 As inter-independent and creative fabrication spaces, Fabships provide an alternative to the “take, make and dispose” mass-production mindset that is decimating our planet.
 By synergising the power of nature, technology and community, these off-grid maker spaces allow us to survive as well as thrive; building distributed local economies, engaged netizens and resilient communities.
 Fabships are not about technology as an end in itself.
 The aim is to build, repurpose and recycle; maximising a community's creative and productive capacity while minimising our carbon footprint.
 Fabships seek to develop a more intelligent means of production by applying tools to better serve our collective human needs and those of the Earth we all call home.
+Fabships, off-grid places for off-greed innovation.

 The freedom of limits